core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 the abort (and may or may not wait for a Release or Abort message or connection shutdown in the inverse direction).
 A diagnostic payload (see Section 5.5.2 of {{-coap}}) SHOULD be included in the Abort message.
-Messages may be in flight when the sender decides to send an Abort message.
+Messages may be in flight or responses outstanding when the sender decides to send an Abort message.
 The general expectation is that these will NOT be processed.

 Abort messages are indicated by the 7.05 code (Abort).